 Taking a road-trip with your kids can be a bit daunting.
 But it really doesn’t have to be.
 Teaching your children that the journey is often better than the destination is an important life lesson.
-And what better way to teach it than by taking a road trip from Sydney to Brisbane.
+And what better way to teach it than by taking a road trip from Sydney, NSW to Brisbane.

 While vivid imagery may pop to mind of your kids feeling restless, and the endless drones of “are we nearly there yet” piercing your ears – this is not what road trips are all about.
+But, make sure you drive safely.

 As a parent, you know that creating an incredible experience for your kids is all about being prepared.
 So here’s everything you need to know about your upcoming escapade.

-Sydney to Brisbane Drive Time
+Sydney to Brisbane drive time

 The time it takes to drive from Sydney to Brisbane by car is highly dependent on how often and for how long you stop along the way.
 The Brisbane to Sydney distance is around 915km.
 If you’re looking to drive there without any stops, it would take you just over 10 hours – but we don’t recommend this.